 The committee may create an advisory subgroup, with the appropriate terms of reference, [often referred to as a Registration Management Group (“RMG”)] in order to help them with the above.
 Committees (either directly or through the RMG) shall not participate or get involved in providing the Registration Services except in the supervisory roles specified in this subclause.

-H.4.7.3 Role of the office of the CEO
+H.4.7.3 Role of the Office of the CEO

-The committee’s interface with the office of the CEO is through the responsible TPM or TO.
+The committee’s interface with the Office of the CEO is through the responsible TPM or TO.
 The role of the TPM or the TO includes:

 — Identification of RA Standards during the development process if not done by the committee.